 Warning: Access to Cisco firmware updates requires a Cisco account with sufficient privileges.
 The account requires paying for the service and remains under the responsibility of the client or partner.
-The Wazo authors is not responsible for these firmwares and does not offer any updates.
+The Wazo authors is

 For example, if you have installed the xivo-cisco-sccp-legacy plugin and you want to install the 7940-7960-fw, networklocale and userlocale_fr_FR package, you must: